-6.3.1 The Commissioner approves before the beginning of each financial year the following treasury limits:

-- the amount of the overall borrowing limit which may be outstanding by way of short term borrowing - the maximum proportion of interest on borrowing which is subject to variable rate interest. - 6.3.2 The Treasurer & Deputy Chief Executive is responsible for incorporating these limits into the Annual Treasury Management Strategy, and for ensuring compliance with the limits.
-Should it prove necessary to amend these limits, the Treasurer shall submit the changes for approval to the Commissioner.
+- 6.3.1 The Commissioner approves before the beginning of each financial year the following treasury limits: - (i) The amount of the overall borrowing limit which may be outstanding by way of short term borrowing; and - (ii) The maximum proportion of interest on borrowing which is subject to variable rate interest. - 6.3.2 The CFO is responsible for incorporating these limits into the Annual Treasury Management Strategy, and for ensuring compliance with the limits.
+Should it prove necessary to amend these limits, the CFO shall submit the changes for approval to the Commissioner.